Research in Progress

 Scientists, press-officers, and journalists are motivated by overlapping and divergent interests.
 Scientists and universities face increasing pressure to achieve social impact, while reporters face ever higher workloads (see the vicious circle diagram below).
 This creates ever greater importance of packaged material such as press-releases, which must strike a difficult balance between exciting interest and maintaining scientific accuracy.

 We are currently investigating the potential role of press releases in creating misleading reports of science in the press.
-We are focusing on biology and health related press releases from the 20 ‘Russell Group’ universities in the UK.
-We will discover to what extent press releases are the source of inaccuracies in news stories; whether certain phrases in press releases, while not strictly inaccurate, routinely mislead; and to what extent more accurate or cautious press releases suffer from lower press interest.
+First we analysed all the biology and health related press releases (PRs) from the ‘Russell Group’ universities in the UK in 2011, the associated peer-reviewed journal articles that the instigated the PRs, and in turn, the news stories that arose.
+We analysed to what extent PRs already contain the exaggerations present in news stories, and whether exaggeration or caveats in PR are associated with higher or lower press uptake.

 We are following this study up with a similarly large analysis of PRs released by high profile academic journals, and their associated news stories and peer-reviewed journal articles.

 We are also using surveys and experiments to examine how and why things might go wrong - for example whether certain phrases in press releases routinely mislead, or to what extent readers are sensitive to the differences between phrases that actually mean different things.